-Clockify Desktop app for Mac is a native OSX application that enables faster and more convenient time tracking.
-Once you install it on your Mac, you can track time right from your desktop, without having to open Clockify in a browser.
+Clockify Desktop app for Mac is a native OSX application that enables you to track time right from your desktop, without having to open Clockify in a browser.

-Note: You can also download the Clockify for Mac on the App Store.
-However, due to changes in App Store’s policy, that version doesn’t have Idle Detection feature.
+You can also download Clockify for Mac on the App Store.
+However, due to changes in the App Store’s policy, that version won’t have the Idle Detection and Autotracker features.

 Tracking time using a timer #